ISAITB/docs-itb-ta/source/login/index.rst

   :align: center
   :scale: 70%

-The test bed features a simplified `EU Login user guide`_ in case you are unfamiliar with it.
+The Test Bed features a simplified `EU Login user guide`_ in case you are unfamiliar with it.
 This is also accessible through a link on the welcome page.

 .. figure:: ../screenshots/welcome_eu_login_tutorial.png